The Creation Station is open during regular library hours: Monday through Thursday from 9 a.m. to 7 p.m. and Friday and Saturday from 9 a.m. to 5 p.m.

 Can I get help with my project?

-Yes, there are Creation Station assistants on hand at all times.
-The assistants aren’t experts on everything; however, they are there to help and learn things together.
+Yes, the Creation Station is staffed approximately 15 hours per week.
+Assistants aren’t experts on everything; however, they are there to help and learn things together.
+Please contact us to find out when you can get help.

 What does the Creation Station cost to use?